Jack-2077/c-/key-concepts.md

 - Avoid Modification: By using const std::string&, you indicate that the parameter will not be modified

- 2.Generating CMake and Make builds
+ 2.Generating CMake and Make builds on windows

 - cmake -G "MinGW Makefiles" <src> && make

+ 2.Generating CMake and Make builds on linux (ubuntu)

+ -cmake -DCMAKE_PREFIX_PATH="pkg_src" "src"